Is dipping in a hot spring to get rid of tiredness?

 Round Trip of 16 Miles

-I searched for another hot spring in wilderness, going upstream along the river from Lightfeather Hot Spring.
+I searched for another hot spring in wilderness, going upstream along the river from Lightfeather Hot Springs.

 In a few hours, I found it difficult to move forward as intended.

 Pushing though trackless forests, sometimes I lost my way.

 The elevation was around 6,000 feet and the air temperature dropped to below freezing at night even in autumn.